 • Umbrella (this is such a cute idea – open the umbrella, set it upside down, and fill it with your Easter basket items!)

-• Silk scarves (so many ways to use these in play – check out my write-up in this Lovevery Amazon Alternatives article)
+• Silk scarves: There are so many ways to use these in play – check out my write-up in this Lovevery Amazon Alternatives article.
+If you have the budget for it, Sarah’s Silks are really nice.

 Easter basket and grass alternatives-Montessori